-AUT's Disability Student Support can guide and advise staff to manage the options that best suit a student's individual situation.
+The AUT Student Hub can guide staff to manage the options that best suit a student's individual situation.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.